madtrick/pewpew/messages.md

 - a way for control channels to know about players which registered before the game started
 - A notification to signal that a player just shot
+- Add version to the reply from RegisterPlayer
+- Replace `details` with `data` in responses and notifications
+  - `RegisterPlayer `  failure and success
+  - `MovePlayer` failure and success
+  - `StartGame` failure
+  - `Shoot` failure
+  - `RotatePlayer` failure

 ```json
 {